fela-hrōr, adj: very vigorous, strong. (FELL-ah-HROAR)

 friþ, m/n.n: peace, the state of friendly, peaceable relations; a peace agreement between nations/peoples.
 (FRITH)

 regol-līf, m.n: a life according to ecclesiastical rules.
 (REH-gol-LEEF)

-This week’s Wordhord Wednesday post is on the many uses of forþ-gang, a word that means ‘success’ as well as ‘anus’.
+This week’s Wordhord Wednesday post is on the history of the neat.
 Read it on Patreon.

 Patrons, you have one week to send me your requests for Goldgifa Week!
 Find out more on Patreon.

 īdel, adj: empty; not possessing, destitute, void, devoid (of); vain, useless, idle, to no purpose; idle, unemployed.
 (EE-dell)